deecay/redmine_pivot_table/README.md

 It uses [PivotTable.js](http://nicolas.kruchten.com/pivottable/examples/) as a user interface.

 With this plugin you can:
-* Analyze issues using pivot tables
+* Analyze issues and activities by dynamically creating pivot tables and graphs

 ![Image](https://raw.github.com/wiki/deecay/redmine_pivot_table/images/table_simple.jpg)